ageapps/k8s-storage-buckets/README.md

 [Kubernetes]'s volumes are in a rough way understood as directorys which are accessible to the containers in a pod.

 When using a [Microservice] architecture where all your services are loosely coupled, you may have a problem when scalig services that share files.
-Here you have to look for a solution, and a good aproach could be a distributed filesystem.
+A good aproach for this could be a distributed filesystem.

 Kubernetes suports different kinds of [volumes], but most of them are persistent volumes, which lead to some problems when scaling.

-The volumes which can be integrated with the main cloud plattforms are:
+The volumes which can be integrated with the main cloud plattforms (AWS,GCP,Azure) are:
 + ``gcePersistentDisk``
 + ``awsElasticBlockStore``
 + ``azureFileVolume``